Corey Seager Player Props: Rangers vs. Cardinals

 Corey Seager At The Plate

-- Seager has an RBI in 15 of 27 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in four contests.
+- Seager has an RBI in 15 of 28 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.